scalatra/scalatra-website/getting-started/first-steps.md

 ## Generate a Scalatra project

-Now that the [installation](installation.html) is out of the way, you can generate a project.
+Now that [installation](installation.html) is out of the way, you can generate a project:

-Run:

 ```bash
 g8 scalatra/scalatra-sbt